 Medicare and VA benefits cover hospice care, including TRICARE and Medicaid, and so do many private insurance policies.
 These benefits offer patients and their families end-of-life care without overwhelming financial burdens.
 For eligible patients, Medicare provides physical, emotional, and spiritual support for patients and their families.
 It covers medications, personal supplies, and home medical equipment related to a terminal illness.
 Many insurances make paying for hospice care relatively easy.

-Medicare typically pays 100 percent of expenses if these requirements are met
+Medicare, Medicare Advantage, and other insurance plans typically cover expenses if these requirements are met:

 - The patient signs a statement choosing hospice instead of curative treatments for their terminal illness.
 You can stop hospice and return to curative treatment at any time.

-- You or your loved receive care from Medicare-approved hospice program.
+- The patient receives care from a Medicare-approved hospice program.

-- Medical equipment, supplies and medications for pain and other symptoms
+- Management of complex pain and other symptoms

 - Medical social services